Transit Gateway

 2. Transit Gateway vs Transit VPC

-- Transit Gateway: Preferred for modern cloud architectures due to its AWS-managed nature, scalability, and ease of use.
+- Preferred for modern cloud architectures due to lower operational overhead.

 3. Advantages of AWS Transit Gateway over Transit VPC